barahaw/HealthCareSys-NoSql/README.md

 - Cache alerts in Redis if heart rate > 120
 - Retrieve alerts from Redis
 - Aggregated endpoint to fetch all data from MongoDB and Redis
-- **AP-like and CP-like MongoDB usage:**
-  - Patient and doctor creation is immediate and does not guarantee strong consistency (AP).
-  - Updates to related collections (like adding a patient to a doctor's list) are fire-and-forget (AP).
-  - Vital sign alerting is CP-like (strong consistency): all DB and Redis operations must succeed before responding.

 ## Technologies Used